Benjamin Geen: Investigation

 An internal investigation (before the two deaths had occurred) initially identified 25 patients who had experienced sudden respiratory arrest or failure under Geen's care, but nine were discounted before administrators alerted the police.
 The Thames Valley Police conducted an investigation involving up to 40 officers and independent medical experts who advised the force.
 Tests discovered that a number of the patients who had suffered respiratory arrests had been inexplicably given the drug midazolam.
 It was discovered that Geen had injected patients with such unauthorised, lethal doses of drugs and this is what caused them to stop breathing.
 Medical experts agreed with the conclusions the police had drawn, and agreed that these drugs would cause the same symptoms of respiratory arrest that patients had suffered when treated by Geen.

 Arrest and syringe discovery

 Geen was arrested as he arrived at the hospital to work on 9 February 2004.
-He had on his person a syringe with the potentially lethal muscle relaxant vecuronium inside, despite it being strictly forbidden for nurses to take syringes or such drugs out of the hospital.
-The same muscle relaxant had been given to David Olney, one of the patients who had unexpectedly died on Geen's watch, and to other patients who had gone into respiratory arrest while treated by Geen.
+He had on his person a syringe with the potentially lethal paralytic vecuronium inside, despite it being strictly forbidden for nurses to take syringes or such drugs out of the hospital.
+The same paralyzing agent had been given to David Olney, one of the patients who had unexpectedly died on Geen's watch, and to other patients who had gone into respiratory arrest while treated by Geen.
 As he saw the officers approaching, Geen discharged the contents of the syringe into the pocket of his jacket in an attempt to hide the fact he was taking this drug and syringe into the hospital that morning.
 He refused to tell the officers what the drug was when they apprehended him, further raising suspicion.